Equity, Diversity & Inclusion

 • Offering external mentorship to students.

-• Providing additional funding support whenever we can (for example a one-off stipend uplift over the past two winters to help with living costs).
+• Providing additional funding support whenever we can (for example a one-off stipend uplift over the past three winters to help with living costs).

 • Supporting a positive and supportive relationship between students and their supervisors, and students and the MRC LID cohort, with a by-product of a positive lived experience (that impacts retention, progression, and student wellbeing over the duration of a research degree).